+Hear the Sounds of The Shofar

+Throughout the month of Elul, it is customary to sound the shofar each weekday morning.
+The shofar serves as a spiritual wake-up call, encouraging us to reflect, renew, and prepare for the upcoming High Holy Days.

+Seek Forgiveness

-- 2. Hear the shofar as often as possible.
-It is traditionally sounded every weekday morning.
-In congregations that have a daily minyan, you can hear it every morning. - 3.
-Begin the formal High Holy Day season by learning and worshiping with us at our beautiful Selichot (Penitential Prayers) service on Saturday, September 28 at 7:30 pm. - 4.
+Begin the formal High Holy Day season by learning and worshiping with us at our beautiful Selichot (Penitential Prayers) service

 Sit down and spend some time with your family.
 Do an accounting with your spouse of the year just passed.
 Share honestly the gratifying experiences and the shortcomings.
 Examine your resources together that can be used to alleviate any shortcomings in the coming New Year.
-This can also be a time for parents and children to render their accounts as well. - 5.
+This can also be a time for parents and children to render their accounts as well.

 Spend a few minutes each day during Elul to be alone with yourself.
-A few minutes for introspection, a few minutes each day to be, to think, to dream. - 6.
+A few minutes for introspection, a few minutes each day to be, to think, to dream.

+Take Time to Remember

 Visit the graves of your loved ones.
 By going to the graves of our loved ones, we commune with those who were our first teachers and our first guides.
 When we stand there, we realize that we too are mortal, and that therefore, we need to make an accounting of what we are doing with our days and what we want to be remembered for when our time comes.

-(For those not able to visit the graves of loved ones, we offer a "Time for Memorial" on Wednesday, October 9, from 8:30 am 6:00 pm in our Hollander Family Chapel.)
+For those not able to visit the graves of loved ones, we offer a "Time for Memorial" on Monday, September 29, from 8:30 am - 6:00 pm in our Hollander Family Chapel.

-ROSH HASHANAH

-Erev Rosh Hashanah: Rosh Hashanah Day 1: Rosh Hashanah Day 2: Wednesday, October 2 Thursday, October 3 Friday, October 4
+Rosh Hashanah